 So you’ve reached that wonderful — and often dreaded milestone: your baby is ready to give up the swaddle.
 But are you?
 Do you know how to wean from swaddling?

 Many parents of newborns worry that they will have to actively “wean” their baby from swaddling.
 Luckily, babies often send clear signals that they don’t like being swaddled anymore as they get more mobile.
+You’ll learn:

-- Your baby fights the swaddle more than usual
+- Fights the swaddle more than usual

-- Your baby no longer quiets easily when swaddled.
+- No longer quiets easily when swaddled

 - Try swaddling her with one arm out.
 If she fusses and hits herself, she is not ready.
 Try again in a couple of weeks.

 - If she is happy, leave her arm out.
 In a couple of days or weeks you can try putting her down with both arms out.
 It’s ok to keep the torso swaddled if your baby likes it!

 - Some babies even like having their legs unswaddled first before trying the arms.
 It’s worth a try!